FarronF/limerick-council-meetings/meetings/2020/02/21-Meeting of the Limerick City and County Council Joint Policing Committee/Minutes - Meeting of the Limerick City and County Council Joint Policing Committee - 12th December 2019.md

 on the streets of Limerick City over the Christmas shopping period to ensure that shoppers can go

+about their business without any hassle or fear”.
+---
-about their business without any hassle or fear”.--- As previously mentioned Operation Open City was up and running throughout the city and in
+As previously mentioned Operation Open City was up and running throughout the city and in

 Newcastle West for the Christmas period.
 In addition to Operation Open City, Operation Meirle and